shaiksajid8008/M1_Embedded-type_Implementation-of-smart-home-gateway-for-movement-monitoring/2_design/readme.md

 Android Service, then you want to select play a specific song to play any song as per your wish.
 - After that click on Create Action
+## ESP-12E ARCHITECTURE
+- ESP8266EX also integrates an enhanced version of Tensilica's L106 Diamond series 32-bit processor, with on-chip SRAM, besides the Wi-Fi functionalities.
+ESP8266EX _is often integrated with external sensors and other application specific devices through its GPIOs; codes for such applications are provided in examples in the SDK.
+Espressif Systems' Smart Connectivity Platform (ESCP) demonstrates sophisticated systemlevel features include fast sleep/wake context switching for energyefficient VolP, adaptive radio biasing.
+For low-power operation, advance signal processing, and spur cancellation and radio co-existence features for common cellular, Bluetooth, DDR, LVDS, LCD interference mitigation.